Parliamentary.ai

 Overview

-This bill amends the Energy Act 2011 to ensure that residents of Houses in Multiple Occupation (HMOs) in England and Wales have access to energy performance certificates (EPCs) before renting a room, promoting energy efficiency in these properties.
+This bill amends the Energy Act 2011 to ensure residents of Houses in Multiple Occupation (HMOs) in England and Wales have access to energy performance certificates (EPCs) before renting, promoting energy efficiency in these properties.

 Description

-• Energy Act 2011 Amendment: The bill amends section 42(1)(a) of the Energy Act 2011 to explicitly include HMO tenancies under the Act's energy efficiency provisions.
+• Energy Act 2011 Amendment: The bill amends the Energy Act 2011 to explicitly include HMO tenancies under its energy efficiency provisions.

-• Definitions: The bill defines "energy performance certificate" and "house in multiple occupation" in line with existing legislation (Energy Performance of Buildings Regulations 2007 and Housing Act 2004 respectively).
+• Definitions: The bill clearly defines "energy performance certificate" and "house in multiple occupation" using existing legislation.

-• Regulations: Regulations under the Act will be made via statutory instrument and are subject to parliamentary annulment.
+• Regulations: Regulations made under this Act will be subject to parliamentary scrutiny.

-• Implementation: The Act will come into force two months after its passage and applies to England and Wales only.
+• Commencement and Extent: The Act comes into effect two months after passing and applies to England and Wales only.

 Government Spending